teachingaway/teachingaway.github.io/_posts/2014-10-21-copyright-illustrated-video-game-clones.md

 **Scènes à Faire**.
 Copyright doesn't protect cliches, stereotypes, stock elements or standard treatments.
 For example, Pac-Man's dots, Street Fighters vitality bar, and zombie-chainsaw-decapitations are all unprotectable *scènes à faire*.
 (It's Frech for "that which must be done").

 The copyright infringement analysis is more an art than a science.
-For example, the size of the game board in Tetris (10x20) was copyrightable "expression" while the size of the game board in Triple Town (6x6) was an unprotectable "functional" game mechanic.
+Why is the size of the Tetris game board in Tetris (10x20) copyrightable "expression" while the size of the  Triple Town game board (6x6) an unprotectable "functional" element?
+There's no good answer.
 The line between creative expression and unprotectable ideas is famously elusive.
 As Judge Learned Hand (real name) put it, "Nobody has ever been able to fix that boundary, and nobody ever can." [*Nichols v.
 Universal*](http://scholar.google.com/scholar_case?case=14991934121439658064).